hsocasnavarro/Karapython/README.md

 extract information from MIDI (.mid) files and Karaoke (.kar) files.
 This can be useful to analyze a MIDI file or as a back-end for a karaoke player.
 The class midifile creates an object that is associated to the MIDI (or .kar) file being parsed.
-The following attributes are exposed by the class:
+The following instance attributes are defined:

 ATTRIBUTES:

-        fileobject: A file type associated to the .mid or .kar file error : Error condition upon exit from the class methods.
+        fileobject: A file type associated to the .mid or .kar file

+        error : Error condition upon exit from the class methods.
 It's False if no error or some other type depending on the error condition